Robert Blake (actor): Marriages and children

-Blake and actress Sondra Kerr were married in 1961, and divorced in 1983.
+Blake and actress Sondra Kerr were married in 1961 and divorced in 1983.
 It was his first marriage, from which came two children: actor Noah Blake (born 1965) and Delinah Blake (born 1966).

-In 1999, Blake met Bonny Lee Bakley, formerly of Wharton, New Jersey, who had already been married nine times and reportedly had a history of exploiting older men, especially celebrities, for money.
+In 1999, eight years after his attorney Louis L. Goldman's death, Blake met Bonny Lee Bakley, formerly of Wharton, New Jersey, who had already been married nine times and reportedly had a history of exploiting older men, especially celebrities, for money.
 She was dating Christian Brando, the son of Marlon Brando, during her relationship with Blake.
 Bakley became pregnant and told both Brando and Blake that her baby was theirs.
-Initially, Bakley named the baby "Christian Shannon Brando" and stated that Brando was the father.
-Bakley wrote letters describing her dubious motives to Blake.
-Blake insisted that she take a DNA test to prove the paternity.
-Blake became Bakley's tenth husband on November 19, 2000, after DNA tests proved that Blake was the biological father of her child, who was renamed Rosie.
+Initially, Bakley named the baby "Christian Shannon Brando" and said Brando was the father.
+Bakley wrote Blake letters describing her dubious motives.
+Blake insisted that she take a DNA test to prove paternity.
+He became Bakley's tenth husband on November 19, 2000, after DNA tests proved that Blake was the biological father of Bakley's youngest child.
+After paternity was established, the child's name was legally changed to Rose Lenore Sophia Blake; after the murder, the child was designated to be raised by Blake's daughter, Delinah.
 Blake remained married to Bakley until she was murdered on May 4, 2001.

-In a March 2016 interview at age 82, Blake indicated he had a new woman in his life, who remained unnamed.
-In 2017, Blake applied for a marriage license for his fiancée, Pamela Hudak, whom he had known for decades, and who had testified on his behalf at his trial.
+In a March 2016 interview at age 82, Blake said he had a new woman in his life, who remained unnamed.
+In 2017, Blake applied for a marriage license for his fiancée, Pamela Hudak, an event planner whom he had known for decades and who had testified on his behalf at his trial.
 On December 7, 2018, it was announced that Blake had filed for divorce.

 Murder of Bonny Lee Bakley

 On May 4, 2001, Blake took Bakley out for dinner at Vitello's Italian Restaurant in Studio City, California.
 Bakley was fatally shot in the head while sitting in Blake's vehicle, which was parked on a side street around the corner from the restaurant.
-Blake claimed that he had returned to the restaurant to collect a pistol which he had left inside and said that he had not been present when the shooting took place.
+Blake said he had returned to the restaurant to collect a pistol he had left there and had not been present when the shooting took place.
 The pistol Blake left in the restaurant was found and determined by police not to be the murder weapon.